tianwei-wu-hub/RNWebSDK/README.md

 # FoxitPDFSDK for Web Example - React Native

+This guides are divided into two parts:

-This guide shows how to run the example.
+- Part 1: How to run this example.
+- Part 2: Use FoxitPDFSDK for Web in React Native.

 ## Prerequisites